CtrlK

 Workflow Clarity

-The 'Example Workflows' section lists high-level steps like 'Deploy consensus infrastructure' and 'Monitor consensus performance' with no concrete commands, validation checkpoints, or error recovery steps.
-For operations involving distributed systems and Byzantine fault tolerance (inherently risky/complex), there are zero validation or verification steps anywhere in the skill.
+The 'Example Workflows' section lists high-level steps like 'Design consensus network topology' and 'Deploy consensus infrastructure' without any concrete commands, validation checkpoints, or error recovery steps.
+For operations involving distributed consensus (which are inherently risky and complex), there are no validation or verification steps anywhere.
+The workflows are vague descriptions rather than actionable sequences.

 1 / 3